-The ADA is an all-inclusive law that requires a municipality (no matter the size) to review all aspects of its programs, services, and activities for compliance, often referred to as a Self-Evaluation and Transition Plan.
+The ADA requires a municipality—no matter the size—review all aspects of its programs, services, and activities for compliance, often referred to as a Self-Evaluation and Transition Plan.
 The Self-Evaluation process requires a clear understanding of the ADA Title II regulations, specifically the program’s access test as applied to existing facilities.
 The requirements for a Transition Plan, as outlined in 28 C.F.R. section 35.150, only apply to public agencies with 50 or more employees.

-When conducting the Self-Evaluation process, you’ll review each department that interacts with the community, all boards and commissions, facilities, curb ramps, intersections and sidewalks, and the municipality’s employment practices.
-An evaluation of all programs, services, and activities must be conducted and included in the Transition Plan.
+To ensure compliance with the ADA, ongoing education and guidance are essential for municipalities and businesses.
+When conducting the Self-Evaluation process, you should review each department that interacts with the community; boards and commissions; facilities, curb ramps, intersections, and sidewalks; and the municipality’s employment practices.
+You should further evaluate all programs, services, and activities to include in the Transition Plan.

 1. Designate an ADA Coordinator

-Designate at least one person to serve as the ADA Coordinator.
-Choose someone committed to being a consistent presence at meetings.
-Ensure their experience and education will allow for the effective coordination of your municipality’s efforts to comply and carry out responsibilities under the ADA and that they have the authority to create change within the municipality.
+Designate at least one person to serve as the ADA coordinator.
+Ensure their experience and education will allow for effective coordination of your municipality’s efforts to comply and carry out responsibilities under the ADA and that they have the authority to create change within the municipality.

 2. Provide Public Notice About the ADA Requirements